Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 CPTO & Co-Founder

-Dozens or hundreds of stores, different waste operators across regions, decentralized contracts, mandatory documentation, and increasing ESG pressure.
+Dozens or hundreds of stores, different waste operators across regions, decentralised contracts, mandatory documentation and increasing ESG pressure.
 Without a dedicated system, control becomes fragmented and risk increases.

 Today, collecting waste is not enough.

-In this article, we analyze the best waste management software solutions for multi-site retail chains and the key criteria for selecting the right platform.
+In this article we analyse the best waste management software solutions for multi-site retail chains and the key criteria for selecting the right platform.

-Waste management in retail encompasses the technical, operational, and documentary processes required to ensure proper collection, transport, treatment, and traceability of waste generated in stores, warehouses, and logistics centers.
+Waste management in retail encompasses the technical, operational and documentary processes required to ensure proper collection, transport, treatment and traceability of the waste generated in stores, warehouses and logistics centres.

 It goes beyond physical collection.
 It includes three key dimensions: